asticode/go-astilectron/readme.md

 var w, _ = a.NewWindow("http://127.0.0.1:4000", &astilectron.WindowOptions{
     Center: astilectron.PtrBool(true),
     Height: astilectron.PtrInt(600),
-    Icon:   astilectron.PtrStr(<your icon path>),
     Width:  astilectron.PtrInt(600),
 })
 w.Create()
 ```

-When creating a window you need to indicate a URL as well as options such as position, size, icon, etc.
+When creating a window you need to indicate a URL as well as options such as position, size, etc.

 This is pretty straightforward except the `astilectron.Ptr*` methods so let me explain: GO doesn't do optional fields when json encoding unless you use pointers whereas Electron does handle optional fields.
 Therefore I added helper methods to convert int, bool and string into pointers and used pointers in structs sent to Electron.